oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_git.md

 some requirements.
 The script accepts options for configure and will pass them unchanged.

-E.g. --prefix=~/.local might be a good idea to avoid the requirement root rights for installation of a test build.
+E.g. --prefix=~/.local might be a good idea to avoid the otherwise required root rights for installation of a test build.
+For compicc one might add similiar --plugindir=$HOME/.compiz/plugins --icondir=$HOME/.local/share/icons --regdir=$HOME/.compiz/metadata .

 For troubleshooting and reference below are the basic single steps.